-The Centre will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required.
+The Centre will vigilantly monitor the welfare of students living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required.

-Children at risk of 'Honour- Based' Violence (HBV) including Female Genital Mutilation (FGM) and Forced Marriage genital mutilation and forced marriage.
+Students at risk of 'honour-based' violence (HBV) including female genital mutilation (FGM) and forced marriage

+The term 'honour-based' violence encompasses incidents which have been committed to protect or 'defend the honour' of a family and/or community, including breast ironing, female genital mutilation and forced marriage.
 DSLs will ensure that all staff are made aware of the possible signs and indicators that may alert them to the possibility of HBV through training.
 Staff are required to treat all forms of HBV as abuse and follow appropriate procedures.